johnnywagner/MnMSCC/README.md

 ```
 oscList = [...]
 ```
 This list controls what oscilattors from the "osccillators" class have their chords genereated.
 Many of these are experimental.
+The current list is what I ended up going with for the MnM.

 ```
 chords = [...]
 ```
+This list will tell the program the 3-4 letter name of the chord you want to genereate, it's just intonal ratios, adnd the inversion values you wish to generate.
+See the above section about for the ```genCustomInversions = ``` flag for a full explanation of how these array entries should be formatted.

 →
-### Auto Appending User Provided Files
-by default,

 ### Sending the Generated Waveforms to Elektron's C6 Software
 After the program completes, there will be a folder containing all of the samples in .wav format to send to the monomachine.
 C6 only uses 4 letter names for each .wav once it send them to a machine, taking the first three and last characters of an input file to use as the display name.